Tafehi/VPC-ASG/README.md

 - In order to change the number of desired, min and maximum number of instances for ASG change the values in `variable.tf`.

 - UserData is used to install and rund Docker with nginx image in `./asg` line 34.

+## Note:
+- for security concerns and secure practice is to avoid copying the public and private keys into the repo.
+Use different methods such as Ansible or vault instead.